Skip to content

 1. File Organization: Configuration files should be placed in the config/ directory.

 2. Customization: Do not edit default_config.yaml.
 Overwrite the variables you need in my_config.yaml.
-See running section
+See running section.
+Then run snakemake --configfile config/my_config.yaml

 3. Technology Configuration: Additional technology parameters are defined in separate files in config/technology_config.yaml